textpotential/bibliarchic/chapt4.md

 # INTERFACING BIBLE: MOVING BEYOND THE BOOK #

-In the previous chapter, we looked at the possibility of the affordances of high surface area, collaboration, and anarchy in book interfaces of bible.
+In the previous chapter, we looked at the operation of the affordances of high surface area, collaboration, and anarchy in book interfaces of bible.
-For our purposes, I limited the concept of book to a reading and writing technology that involved combining pages of material together in a sequence to create a discrete interface for a specific text or collection of texts.
+I limited the concept of book to a reading and writing technology that involved combining pages of material together in a sequence to create a discrete interface for a specific text or collection of texts.[^always_interface]
-Even if these book interfaces have dominated the cultural imagination of bible throughout most of its history, bible has always exceeded the book through aural/oral interfaces such as storytelling and preaching as well as artistic interfaces like music and art.
-Emerging technologies such as manuscript digitization, extensible markup language (XML), and application programming interfaces (API) continue to push bible as interface beyond the book.
+Emerging technologies such as manuscript digitization, extensible markup language (XML), and the internet continue to push bible as interface beyond the book.
-Though these emerging interfaces are changing user relationships with bible through new affordances and expansions of scale in familiar affordances, our characteristics of a proximate interface--high surface area, collaborative capacities, and anarchic tendencies--can provide a means of translating the values of proximity from our cherished interface of the book into technological realms we can't yet imagine.
+Though these emerging interfaces are changing user relationships with bible through new affordances and expansions of scale in familiar affordances, the affordances of high surface area, collaboration, and anarchy can provide a means of translating the values of interface from our cherished book technologies into technological realms we can't yet imagine.
-If bible as interface is more than simply the consumption of the content in a container, then we need to continue attending to the affordances made possible in the relationships of bible and user in emerging interfaces.

-In this chapter, I will look closely at two interfaces of bible that push beyond the book without eradicating it in the use of internet technologies to afford relationships of bible and user.
+In this chapter, I will look closely at one bible interface that begins to extend beyond the book without eradicating it in the use of internet technologies to enable user relationship with bible.

-First, the Codex Sinaiticus Project provides a direct material media translation of the codex interface we explored in the previous chapter into a web interface.
-Second, we will look at the entanglement of interfaces involved in the Digital Bible Library project, which looks to provide the definitive global repository for bible as data.
-In each of these interfaces, I will look for the possibility of proximity in the consistent tension of a nearness that demands user participation in the interface and a distance that resists mastery and closure.
+[^always_interface]: Even if these book interfaces have dominated the cultural imagination of bible throughout most of its history, bible has always exceeded the book through aural/oral interfaces such as storytelling and preaching as well as artistic interfaces like music and art.

 ## Consolidating a Legacy: The Codex Sinaiticus Project ##

+The Codex Sinaiticus Project was a collaborative project to digitize, transcribe, and make available on the internet, the entire remains of the fourth century codex manuscript of bible known as Codex Sinaiticus.

-As I have mentioned before in relationship to the materiality of interfaces and in our detailed look at Codex Sinaiticus in the previous chapter, one of the earliest and most comprehensive attempts to bring an ancient bible interface into a new scale of user relationships through digitization and the internet was the Codex Sinaiticus Project.[^0] The collaborative nature of this project is evident immediately when you encounter the website.
+Launched on July 6, 2009, The Codex Sinaiticus Project website provides a direct material media translation of the codex interface explored in the previous chapter into a web interface, one of the earliest and most comprehensive attempts to bring an ancient bible interface into a new scale of user relationships through digitization and the internet.[^0]
+The collaborative nature of this project is evident immediately when you encounter the website.
-The rare four columns per page of the Sinaiticus manuscript are matched by the four institutional partners and the corresponding four interface languages available on the site.[^1]  This kind of international collaboration was necessary given the goal of the project to restitch together the pieces of Codex Sinaiticus that are still extant into a single interface again.
+The rare four columns per page of the Sinaiticus manuscript are matched by the four institutional partners and the corresponding four interface languages available on the site.[^1]
+This kind of international collaboration was necessary given the goal of the project to restitch together the pieces of Codex Sinaiticus that are still extant into a single interface again.
-Over the years, the remains of the codex have been spread across the British Library, the library of the University of Leipzig, the National Library of Russia in Saint Petersburg, and Saint Catherine's Monastery.[^2] Before we even begin talking about the details of the emerging technologies that have shaped these new bible interfaces in the Codex Sinaiticus Project, we can see here an expansion of the codex's affordance of collectability at work in the gathering together of these disparate parts of the manuscript into a single interface through digitization and web delivery.
+Over the years, the remains of the codex have been spread across the British Library, the library of the University of Leipzig, the National Library of Russia in Saint Petersburg, and Saint Catherine's Monastery.[^2]
+Even without a detailed analysis of the emerging technologies that enable the new interfaces of the Codex Sinaiticus Project, one can see here an expansion of the codex's affordance of collectability at work in the gathering together of these disparate parts of the manuscript into a single interface through digitization and web delivery.
-In its time, Sinaiticus itself was a marvel in its capacity for collecting together texts into one interface and the Codex Sinaiticus Project has continued this legacy in new media forms by working with political and spatial limits to bring four collections at four different institutions together into one bible interface.
+In its time, Sinaiticus itself was a marvel in its capacity for collecting together texts into one interface, and the Codex Sinaiticus Project has continued this legacy in new media forms by working with political and spatial limits to bring four collections at four different institutions together into one bible interface.

-The Codex Sinaiticus Project imagined itself as a multiple interface project from the beginning, with the driving values of conservation and dissemination of this historical manuscript.
+The Codex Sinaiticus Project imagined itself as a multiple interface project from the beginning, with the driving values of conservation and dissemination of this historical manuscript.[^purpose]
 The conservation efforts of the project included the preparation and care of the manuscript leaves in each location as well as the digitization of each page of the manuscript for use in the multiple aspects of study and dissemination at work in the project.
-Given the values of consolidation at work in the Codex Sinaiticus Project, I find the language of access to be a better fit than dissemination in describing the construction of interfaces for the project.
 I admire the project team's openness to both traditional and emerging technologies as means of providing access to the manuscript.
-Along with the web interface we will explore closely, the project has produced a traditional print facsimile of the manuscript, a conference, an interactive library and museum exhibition, a popular level book discussing the history of the manuscript and the project itself, and an academic collection of essays from the conference analyzing interesting findings made available by the new interfaces of the project and detailing the technical procedures operative in developing the interfaces.
+Along with the web interface we will explore closely, the project has produced a traditional print facsimile of the manuscript,[^facsimile] a major international conference,[^conference] a popular level book discussing the history of the manuscript and the project itself,[^parker] and an academic collection of essays from the conference[^essays] analyzing interesting findings made available by the new interfaces of the project and detailing the technical procedures operative in developing the interfaces.
 This proliferation of interfaces for the project participates in some of the high surface area and collaborative capacities we found in the ancient codex itself.

-I can sympathize with the enthusiasm of the hyperbolic marketing of the project with language such as "Experience the oldest bible" as the tagline on the main home page of the website and statements like "The Project gives everyone the opportunity to connect directly with this famous manuscript."[^3] It is important to remember that Codex Sinaiticus is only the oldest extant manuscript of what most consider to be the whole New Testament, not the oldest bible interface at all.
+[^purpose]: See pp.
+xvii-xviii of Amy Myshrall, David C.
+Parker, and Scot McKendrick, *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript* (London: The British Library Publishing Division, 2015) for an account of the multiple facets or products of the project.
+See "About The Project," http://www.codexsinaiticus.org/en/project/, accessed August 26, 2017, for an outline of the main aims of the project and "Participants," http://www.codexsinaiticus.org/en/project/participants.aspx, accessed on August 26, 2017, for a full list of the participating institutions, scholars and funders.
+[^facsimile]: *Codex Sinaiticus: A Facsimile*, (London: British Library, 2010).
+[^conference]: For details about the conference, see "Codex Sinaiticus Conference," http://www.codexsinaiticus.org/en/project/conference.aspx, accessed on August 26, 2017.
+There was a second conference held at the National Library of Russia, St Petersburg, in November of 2009.
+[^parker]: David C.
+Parker, *Codex Sinaiticus: The Story of the World’s Oldest Bible* (London: The British Library, 2010).
+[^essays]: Amy Myshrall, David C.
+Parker, and Scot McKendrick, *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript* (London: The British Library Publishing Division, 2015).

-The project has done wonderful cutting edge work to make Codex Sinaiticus accessible to a public audience without necessitating travel to four different locations around the world.
+The project has done cutting edge work to make Codex Sinaiticus accessible to a public audience without necessitating travel to four different locations around the world.
 Yet, the web interface of Codex Sinaiticus is not a simple reproduction of the parchment codex in digital form.
 The web interface of Codex Sinaiticus is a *different* bible interface built upon the data of the manuscript, which has involved media translations at several levels.
-So, though this wonderful web interface provided by the Codex Sinaiticus Project definitely increases the opportunity for people to "connect with this famous manuscript," this interface has different affordances than turning the parchment pages of a fragment of the codex in the rare book reading room at the British Library.
+So, though this wonderful web interface provided by the Codex Sinaiticus Project definitely increases the opportunity for people to "connect with this famous manuscript," this interface has created new affordances that go beyond the turning of parchment pages of the codex in the rare book reading room at the British Library.
 Just like the physical materialities of the giant book provide possibilities and limits for how a user might relate to this bible, so too the digital materialities of the Codex Sinaiticus Project web interface create a particular set of possible relationships of user with bible.
-One quick example of these material differences.
-If I were to participate in the codex interface of Codex Sinaiticus at Saint Catherine's Monastery Library, as a user, I would experience the binding of the codex as one of the material characteristics shaping the space of that interface.
+One quick example of these material differences: If one were to participate as a user in the codex interface of Codex Sinaiticus at Saint Catherine's Monastery Library, they would experience the binding of the codex as one of the material characteristics shaping the space of that interface.
 After all, the binding at one edge of the quires of the codex is one of the crowning aspects of book as we know it.
 In the web interface of Codex Sinaiticus, the images of the leaves show the marks of binding, but there is no user experience of the boundedness of the quires, except for the small glimpses of the folded pages seen in the margins of the photographs.
 Thus, in this web interface, we experience a kind of rebinding of the codex by bringing all of the leaves of Sinaiticus together in one interface again, yet the user contact with binding is minimized in the interface.
 These material differences impact user relationship with bible, so it is important to attend to the differences at work in these new interfaces of bible.

-As an example of bible interface beyond book, I will look closely at the web interface created by the Codex Sinaiticus Project to see how it might afford proximity through the performance of high surface area, collaborative capacities and anarchic tendencies.
+As an example of bible interface beginning to move beyond book, I will look closely at the web interface created by the Codex Sinaiticus Project to see if and how high surface area, collaboration, and anarchy continue to be afforded in this particular bible interface.[^debt]
-Along the way, you will find mention of the other interfaces of the Codex Sinaiticus project, but my focus will be on how the website crafts possible relationships between user and bible in interface.
-I am deeply indebted to the Codex Sinaiticus Project for providing access to a treasure that has shaped my own scholarly work in significant ways and I cherish the opportunity to reflect on the challenges and possibilities of the materialities of this particular digital bible interface.
 At its simplest, the web interface of the Codex Sinaiticus Project is basically a material media translation and expansion of a print facsimile edition of an ancient manuscript into the medium of the web.
 Like a facsimile, this web bible interface affords broader access to the manuscript without increasing the numbers of hands touching the fragile ancient material.
-Often, in print facsimiles, the photography constrains what can be seen of the characteristics of the artifact, so physical descriptions and transcriptions may accompany the photographs to help users have more data to work with in the interface.
+Often, in print facsimiles, the photography constrains what can be seen of the characteristics of the artifact, so physical descriptions and transcriptions accompany the photographs to help users have more data to work with in the interface.
 The web Sinaiticus interface consists of four main parts, the digital images of the manuscript, a physical description of each page, a transcription, and a translation where available.
 Using the advantages of internet technologies, the web Sinaiticus interface has linked the images to the transcription in a detailed fashion, so a user can choose a discrete location either in the transcription or the image of the page and the interface will highlight that same location in the other.
 These connected layers are one of the distinct advantages of the web technologies used by the Codex Sinaiticus Project.
+After some initial analysis of the important material processes of digitization that undergird the Codex Sinaiticus Project, I will focus my attention on the image and transcription portions of the web Sinaiticus interface to examine the possibility of high surface area, collaboration, and anarchy as affordances.

+[^debt]: I am deeply indebted to the Codex Sinaiticus Project for providing access to a treasure that has shaped my own scholarly work in significant ways and I cherish the opportunity to reflect on the challenges and possibilities of the materialities of this particular digital bible interface.

 ## Barely Beyond Book ##

-Though this chapter is about interfaces beyond book, The Codex Sinaiticus Project is barely beyond book as an interface.
+The Codex Sinaiticus Project is barely beyond book as an interface.
 First of all, the project outcomes include two print books as interfaces with this ancient bible, *Codex Sinaiticus: The Story of the World's Oldest Bible* and *Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript*.[^4]  In so many ways, the project continues to perform codex in a web platform.
 It is still primarily oriented around the codex page, with linear and non-linear navigation affordances much like the Kindle bible interface.[^5] The extant leaves of the codex are actually better bound together in this web interface than they are in the four sets of remains spread around the world.
 Even the different layers of the web interface, the image, the transcription, and the translation, are bound together in this interface by the synchronous focus when a user clicks on any one of the layers.
 The reason I have chosen to consider the web interface of the Codex Sinaiticus Project as a bible interface beyond book is because the interface seeks to afford a relationship with the ancient manuscript that is beyond manually handling its pages, while still providing users access to the materiality of the physical manuscript in some ways.
-More specifically, the ability to navigate and zoom the digital images in two different lightings pushes beyond affordances we would typically find in a book.
+More specifically, the ability to navigate and zoom the digital images in two different lightings, standard and raking,[^lightings] pushes beyond affordances we would typically find in a book.
 Finally, because the web interface is not a static product, changes could continue to be made to the transcriptions and translations or to the design of the interface without necessitating a new edition of the interface.[^6] This affordance of ongoing adjustments to the design and content of the interface extends even beyond what we saw possible in the Kindle bible interface, which offered a static platform upon which the user could add dynamism in participation in the interface.

+[^lightings]: For a detailed description of the different lighting techniques used in the project to provide two different images for each manuscript page, see "Digitisation," http://www.codexsinaiticus.org/en/project/digitisation.aspx, accessed on August 26, 2017.
+For a discussion of different illumination techniques, including raking light, in the digitization of ancient materials, see Lindsay MacDonald, *Digital Heritage: Applying Digital Imaging to Cultural Heritage* (Amsterdam: Elsevier, 2006), 44-45.

 ## Digitization as Translation ##

 Though the Codex Sinaiticus Project pushes us slightly beyond the book, the interface remains largely oriented around the pages of the manuscript.
-At the core of both the conservation and access aims of the project was the digitization of the pages of this massive codex spread across four different locations.
+At the core of both the conservation and access aims of the project was the digitization of the pages of this massive codex.
 The conservation efforts operated at more than one material level.
 First, the physical aspects of the codex such as the parchment and the binding were assessed, repaired, fortified, and cared for to prolong the life of this magnificent historical codex bible interface for users.[^7] This first form of conservation could be called the preservation of the physical artifact.
 Second, each leaf was carefully photographed using high resolution digital imaging techniques to make a collection of new material artifacts related to Codex Sinaiticus.[^8] This second form of conservation could be thought of as the preservation of access.